kmh3785/Wordpress-Starter-Kit/README.md

 - npm install
  - npm install will in sequential order:
   - Download Wordpress 4.2.2
-  - cd ../wp-content/themes/starter-kit && npm install
+  - Create starter-kit theme directory
   - Install Bower dependencies
   - Install Node dependencies
   - Create a clean build

 ## How to use it
 - A basic empty Wordpress theme is created in wp-content/themes/starter-kit
 - Do all theme development in starter-kit/src